VAVi SPORT & SOCIAL CLUB OFFICIAL ADULT KICKBALL RULES

 5.3 Only paid league members can play in the game.
 NO EXCEPTIONS.

-6.1 A regulation game consists of 7 innings, time permitting.
+6.1 A regulation game consists of 6 innings or 50 minutes, whichever comes first.

 6.2 If the game ends in a tie, then the game is a tie.